lanre-mark/madeliene-poc/README.md

 There is improvement for quite a lot;

 - there was quite a lot of room for testing.
-I could do more in testing user interactions in the components and have a main test file that details the way a monique interacts with the application itself using mock data.
+I could do more in testing user interactions in the components and have a main test file that details the way a madeliene interacts with the application itself using mock data.

 - there is room to test my types using [dtslint](https://www.npmjs.com/package/dtslint) library especially on runtime data though I added an assertion type checking in the data api module.